 1. Think about what your growing year looks like and embrace it.
 This is really important even though it’s not really fun.
 We all want to think that we can plant seeds or transplants in March or April and harvest vegetables until September or October.
 But that’s just not reality for most of us.

-For instance, I live in Zone 9 which means I can start planting our spring garden in late February and early March.
+For instance, I live in Zone 9 along the Texas Gulf Coast which means I can start planting our spring garden in late February and early March.
 I know that sounds early but we still only have about 4 months of growing.
 By the time late July gets here, it will be too hot to grow anything but peppers and okra.
 Which means, if I want to get the most out of those 4 growing months I need make sure I plant early in the planting season not later in the season.

 2. Decide what you really want to plant.
 This is a great time to talk with your family about what fruits and veggies they like and would want to grow.
 Don’t plant things no one in your family likes, it will only lead to frustration.
 Dream a little and make a list.